PacktPublishing/Managing-Software-Requirements-the-Agile-Way/README.md

 4. On the command line, enter `cucumber --exclude traveler_login_[fp]` to verify the features using a specific Step Definition pattern, as described in Introduction.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800206465">https://packt.link/free-ebook/9781800206465 </a> </p>